 For more nibbling and sipping, traditional Italian eateries include Buon Appetito, Mona Lisa and Filippi's Pizza Grotto, while farm-to-table dining can be found at Prepkitchen, ramen at Underbelly, and Milanese-style street fare at Monello.
 There's also no shortage of cafes for lattes and cappuccinos, dessert spots for gelato and walk-ups for fresh, piping hot pizza.

-One of the city's most dynamic farmers markets is held every Saturday from 9:00 AM to 2:00 PM and showcases farm fresh produce, delicious eats, handicrafts, and live music—another great way to experience the whirlwind of energy and creativity in Little Italy.
+One of the city's most dynamic farmers markets is held every Saturday and Wednesday from 9:00 AM to 2:00 PM and showcases farm fresh produce, delicious eats, handicrafts, and live music—another great way to experience the whirlwind of energy and creativity in Little Italy.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.